Teddyp14/programming-language-selector/README.md

 ## Known Bugs

-* A functional button that will return the user to the form so that another submission can be made has not yet been successfully set up.
-A solution is in the works.
+* The "submit" button of the form should be on the lefthand side of the page.
+Formatting solution are in progress.

 ## License